This article was written for LAB by Estela Casados González, and translated by Lizzy Sanders

 Taking this into account, we have to acknowledge that although in more than half of the country a government mechanism is in force to protect Mexican women from violence, the official figures tell us that this has not been very useful.
 This mechanism, called the Alert on Gender Violence against Women, came into force in 2015 and has now been activated on more than 19 occasions, but without life-saving results.

-One of the areas neglected by the Mexican State is domestic violence, a space where the government and society do not pay attention to the physical and sexual assaults committed against women and young people.
-In Mexico, as in many regions of the world, the domestic sphere has become the place where abuse and violence.
-Are most likely to take place.
-Today, with the arrival of the coronavirus, women in Mexico must face a double pandemic, only that one of these historically has not received any attention, despite it costing more lives that COVID-19.
+One of the areas neglected by the Mexican State is domestic violence, a space where the government and society do not pay attention to physical and sexual assault committed against women and young people.
+In Mexico, as in many regions of the world, the domestic sphere has become the place where abuse and violence are most likely to take place.
+Today, with the arrival of coronavirus, women in Mexico face a double pandemic, only that one of these historically hasn’t received any attention, despite it costing more lives than COVID-19.

 Olga Sánchez Cordero, Secretary of the Interior, warned that in the first weeks of lockdown calls to 911 for domestic violence had increased by 25%.
 In turn, the women’s refuges reported that the calls for help that they had received had risen by 80%.
 Violence against women has been rampant for years, but the health crisis has produced an unprecedented scenario.